 Psychotherapy utilizes talking-based therapy to help you identify and change negative thinking patterns, emotions and behaviors.
 Psychotherapy can also help you address past traumas and gain a better insight into your thoughts and feelings.
 Individual therapy programs and group therapy programs incorporate psychotherapy in order to give you the tools, skills, and understanding necessary to recover.

 Psychotherapy has very few potential side effects and can be used in combination with other evidence-based and holistic treatments.
-Psychotherapy is a type of evidence-based treatment that has proven to be effective in past patients following extensive research.
+Furthermore, psychotherapy is a type of evidence-based treatment that has proven to be effective in past patients following extensive research.
 Participating in psychotherapy can also improve your communication skills and make sharing your thoughts and feelings easier with others.